Robert Drivas: Film and television

-Concurrent with his theater work, Drivas appeared in television, beginning in 1957, on such crime shows and dramas as Route 66, N.Y.P.D., Bonanza, The Defenders, The Fugitive, Twelve O'Clock High, The Wild Wild West, Hawaii Five-O, The Streets of San Francisco, and The F.B.I.
+Concurrent with his theater work, Drivas appeared in television, beginning in 1957, on such crime shows and dramas as Route 66, N.Y.P.D., Bonanza, The Defenders, The Fugitive, Twelve O'Clock High, The Wild Wild West, Hawaii Five-O, The Streets of San Francisco and The F.B.I.

 Drivas' first film appearance was in the role of Loudmouth Steve in Cool Hand Luke (1967).
 This debut led to more film work in The Illustrated Man (1969) and the generation-gap drama Where It's At (1969), written and directed by Garson Kanin.

+Personal life

+Drivas had a long-term relationship with playwright Terrence McNally.
+Drivas and McNally broke up as a couple in 1976; they remained close friends and often collaborated together.

 Death

 Drivas died June 29, 1986, of AIDS-related complications at age 50.